 And substance use can grow very quickly from experimenting or occasional use to abuse and addiction in teens at risk.

-The leading cause of death for teens and young adults is car crashes related to alcohol.
-Drinking also can lead teens to have unprotected sex.
-This raises the chance of pregnancy and infection with sexually transmitted infections, such as herpes, chlamydia, and HIV.
+Drinking can lead teens to have unprotected sex.
+This raises the chance of pregnancy and sexually transmitted infections (STIs).

 Other substances teens abuse include: